 The focus is on a single vineyard, single varietal wine each year – Cabernet Sauvignon.
 And Nicki takes a judicious approach when it comes to barrel aging the wines comparing her use of oak to not liking to much frosting on a cake.
 Typically she uses between 25-30% new French Oak and the reminder second fill barrels.
 Their first vintage was in 2001 (they took a hiatus between 2008 and 2012 and reintroduced the brand with their 2013 vintage).

 The 2013 Nicolette Christoper Cabernet Sauvignon was sourced from the Grigsby Vineyard – a few minutes drive east of Yountville.
 The vineyard is CCOF certified organic and is owned by Eric Gribsby and Mary Rocca of Rocca Family Vineyards.
 Entirely Cabernet Sauvignon, all clone 337.
 Offers aromatics that are vivid and showcase the fruit rather then influences from barrel – the bouquet is mostly darker in nature including aromas of blackberry, plum and more subtle notes of cassis and rhubarb.
 Balanced across the palate, lingers with lively acidity with flavors of red cherry and currant.
 Features grainy (but not gritty tannins).
-Firm and well defined yet these are tannins that are also well integrated into the fairly supple finish (not always the ending we have written about regarding numerous wines from this particular vintage from the Napa Valley).
+Firm and well defined yet these are tannins that are also well integrated into the fairly supple finish (not always the ending we have written about regarding numerous wines from this particular vintage from Napa Valley).

 The 2014 Nicolette Christoper Cabernet Sauvignon was sourced from Vittorio’s Vineyard – the vineyard is also CCOF certified organic and is owned by Dario Sattui, located slightly south of V Sattui Winery in the St. Helena appellation.
 This wine is a combination of Cabernet Sauvignon clone 4 and 7 from the same block each year (block 4).
 Nicki keeps both clones separate during their fermentation and some of their aging before deciding upon the final blend prior to bottling.
-Offers an alluring bouquet with a diversity of aromas – somewhat savory with aromas of black olive, ripe blackberry and spicy plum along with darker spices – toasted cedar, cinnamon and hints of sage.
+Offers an alluring bouquet with a diversity of aromas and is somewhat savory with aromas of black olive, ripe blackberry and spicy plum along with darker spices including toasted cedar, cinnamon and hints of sage.
 As the wine opens subtle notes of mocha and milk chocolate show.
 The wine flows across the palate with a richness of flavor and an appealing texture – finer grained earthy tannins continue to linger on a very long finish.

 Grigsby Vineyard Yountville